liukai1919/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-I will practice my SQL skills by answering questions about the data.
+In this project, I will practice my SQL skills by answering questions about the data as well as transforming and cleaning the data.
-I will also practice my data cleaning skills by cleaning the data.

 ## Process
 ### (your step 1)